DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

-Use Alberto Cairo’s taxonomy (from his [talk](https://www.youtube.com/watch?v=Cd046xZhO_8&t=21m29s)) to classify the orginal offense(s).
-The orginal data display lies by:
+Use Alberto Cairo’s taxonomy (from his [talk](https://www.youtube.com/watch?v=Cd046xZhO_8&t=21m29s)) to classify the original offense(s).
+The original data display lies by:

   - pandering to our expectations or biases
   - using the wrong data